gravy-jones-locker/url_gravy/readme.md

 ## Notes

 URL Gravy uses the `short_url` package to auto-generate suffixes where one is not supplied.
-This package leverages integer values to form deterministic alphanumeric scrambles of a specified length.
+This package uses integer values to form deterministic alphanumeric scrambles of a specified length.

-By using an auto-incrementing database id field to form these scrambles they are guaranteed to be unique for each corresponding record.
+By using an auto-incrementing database id field these scrambles are guaranteed to be unique for each corresponding record.
 Assuming a scramble length of 7 characters and an alphabet of 31 characters (the default) this should provide up to **27,512,614,111** unique URLs.

 Where suffixes are supplied they are subject to two checks.
 First, that they do not fall in the set of possible auto-generated URLs and second that they have not already been supplied by other users.